Early Modern London; Shakespeare; TEI; editing; textual criticism; book history; digital humanities; geohumanities; GIS; urban cartography

 I am a librarian at the University of Leicester supporting research in the humanities and social sciences.
 I develop open access publishing services and collections, including:

 - Special Collections Online

 I also have an interest in digital humanities and historical GIS.
 My open Zotero group for History and GIS can be found here.
 I trained as a historian and work on the economy and society of eighteenth-century Britain.
-My PhD was a study of the silk industry in London, and I have published on smuggling and the fiscal state.
+I have published on the silk industry in London, smuggling and the fiscal-military state.
 With Tim Reinke-Williams (Northampton) I am working on a study of apprentice migration from Wales, Scotland and Ireland to early modern London.
 I am book reviews editor of Local Population Studies and a committee member of CILIP Local Studies Group.

 …e guardianship of cultural heritage through digital BIM and GIS models: contribution to knowledge and social innovation….

 ….
 Spain.
 Thesis Title: “Digital Information Models – GIS and Graph – applied to heritage.
 The building factory …